chintanboghara/Tic-Tac-Toe/README.md

 ## Running with Docker

-You can also run the application using Docker.
+Run the application using Docker.
 Use the multi-stage Dockerfile provided in the project.

 1. **Build the Docker image:**